hphelion/documentation/commercial/GA1/commercial.install-GA-NTP.md

 		sudo apt-get install ntp

-2. Verify that there are broadcasting ntp servers:
+2. Verify that there are broadcasting NTP servers:

 		ntpq -pd

 	**Note:** The NTP stratum must be 10 or higher in order to use as a source.
 If one is not available, you may be able to [fudge one](#fudge).

-3. Add NTP servers to /etc/ntp.conf
+3. Add NTP servers to `/etc/ntp.conf`.

 4. Configure system time zone in the `/usr/bin/tzselect` directory.

-	The output should be placed in /etc/profile and executed on the command line
+	The output should be placed in `/etc/profile` and executed on the command line

 	Note: if your NTP source is less than a stratum 10 you will not be able to properly sync the clients with the server.
 You can use the `fudge` command as described in [Stratum lower than 10](#fudge) in Troubleshooting.